-Hershey also recalled that he enticed a young engineer whose name he did not remember to help him and Boyer establish the design parameters for the new car, laying out the engineering “package” (key mechanical dimensions).
+Hershey also enticed a young engineer (whose name he later could not remember) to help him and Boyer establish the design parameters for the new car, laying out the engineering “package” (key mechanical dimensions).
 This quickly attracted the attention — and the enmity — of Ford chief engineer Earle MacPherson.
 MacPherson was determined to maintain Engineering’s control over design decisions and he didn’t take kindly to Styling initiating projects without his approval.

 MacPherson’s annoyance nearly torpedoed the project, but chief product planner Chase Morsey heard about it and came to Hershey’s defense.
 When Morsey heard Hershey’s explanation, he agreed that the sports car project was a good idea and helped Hershey run interference.

 George Walker tells this story quite differently.
-According to Walker, interviewed by Dave Crippen in 1985, the two-seat sports car concept was the work of Joe Oros and another artist whose name Walker couldn’t recall; Oros developed the early sketches into a coherent design.
+According to Walker, the two-seat sports car concept was the work of Joe Oros and another artist whose name Walker couldn’t recall; Oros developed the early sketches into a coherent design.
 Walker said it was an off-the-books side project until he noticed Henry Ford II admiring the array of foreign sports cars at the Paris auto show.
-He said Henry asked why Ford didn’t have a sports car, and Walker told him they already did.
+Henry asked why Ford didn’t have a sports car and Walker told him they already did.
 When they got back to the hotel, Walker called Oros and told him to get the design ready to show Henry when they returned to Dearborn.

 It would not have been out of character for Walker to embellish the story or invent it out of whole cloth — while being lauded on the cover of TIME as “The Cellini of Chrome,” Walker was hardly likely to resist claiming credit for Ford’s most glamorous car, even if he had nothing to do with it.
 Hershey, however, didn’t deny that Walker made such a trans-Atlantic phone call; he just said it took place after his own project was already under way (which would imply that Walker called from the 1952 Paris Salon de l’Automobile, in October 1952).
 It appears that at least the broad strokes of Walker’s story were true and he simply omitted or confused the names of the people involved, whether intentionally or through a lapse of memory.

 Muddying the waters further, Tom Case, who subsequently became the product manager for the two-seater project, credits the idea to Ford general manager Lewis Crusoe, citing a sports car marketing study Crusoe had supposedly ordered.
 (Indeed, some histories suggest it was Crusoe with whom Walker attended the Paris salon, although Walker himself said it was Henry Ford.)
-In 1972, Case told Special Interest Autos that Crusoe conceived the Thunderbird as a promotion to boost interest in Ford passenger cars and that the early sketches that most closely resembled the final product were not by Hershey or Boyer, but by stylist Bob Maguire.
+According to Case, Crusoe conceived the Thunderbird as a promotion to boost interest in Ford passenger cars and that the early sketches that most closely resembled the final product were not by Hershey or Boyer, but by stylist Bob Maguire.